approximately-equal/kingmaker-thesis/contents/matter/methods.typ

 One may be confused about the addition of the `positions` field to the `Candidate` structure.
 This is ignored in most cases, but in spatial voting it represents the policy positions of the candidate in some abstract "policy space".

-== Preferences & Realization <preference>
+== Preferences & Realization

-Preferences within `kingmaker` correspond with preferences as described in @realization, as some distribution over possible ballots.
+Preferences within `kingmaker` correspond with preferences as described in @sct:realization, as some distribution over possible ballots.
 They are defined in the following manner:

 #figure(caption: [Preference implementation in `kingmaker`])[
   ```Rust